My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Before you grab your bag and head out the door, a few last-minute tips on packing to help you ace your Alaska trip this winter:

 - Adjust your packing list based on how long you’re traveling.
-I didn’t include any suggestion on the number of each item you’ll need.
-I generally suggest 1 base layer (Smartwool long underwear and Uniqlo Heattech) for every 2-3 days; and 1 middle layer (leggings and tees/tops of your choice) for every 3-4 days.
+I didn’t include any suggestions on the number of each item you’ll need.
+I generally suggest 1 base layer (Unbound Merino) for every 2-3 days; and 1 middle layer (leggings and tees/tops of your choice) for every 3-4 days.
 Your base layers are going to do the hardest work, so you need the most of them.

 - Bring a guide if you need one.
 Lonely Planet is my favorite guidebook company (disclaimer: I write for them, so I also know they really use locals and experts for their guidebooks!).
 The Lonely Planet guide for Alaska is a great resource for planning your trip – even in the winter – and once you’re on the ground in the Last Frontier.
-If you’ve never used a guidebook before, check out my helpful post on how to use guidebooks!
+(Pro tip: it’s available for free with a 30-day trial of Kindle Unlimited!)

 Have any other questions about what to pack for Alaska in the winter?
-Let me know in the comments!
+Let me know in the comments below!